Chicken Box: Wallet-friendly Western mains in sizable portions in Taman Jurong

 There’s a certain novelty behind Western food in hawker centres.
 It just feels a touch more luxurious than the rest, you know?
 For that reason, it can cost a pretty penny – one that I’m willing to fork out nonetheless.

 I found myself paying a visit to Chicken Box for quite the contrary, though.
-This hidden Western stall is touted as one of the cheapest in Singapore, with everything on the menu priced at S$5.50 a plate.
+This hidden Western stall is touted as one of the cheapest in Singapore.
 Of course, I had to find out first-hand if they deliver on quality on top of affordability.

 Chicken Box sits on the third floor of Taman Jurong Food Centre, which is a convenient bus ride away from Lakeside MRT station.
 Still, it was quite a tough find for me.
 Having arrived at the food centre in the late afternoon, I weaved through a great number of closed stalls before locating it along an isolated stretch.

-My eyes were instantly drawn to the huge ‘$5.50’ in a bold shade of red on their signboard; the sheer affordability of their fare is sure to grab eyeballs like it did mine.
+My eyes were instantly drawn to the huge ‘$6.50’ in a bold shade of red on their signboard; the sheer affordability of their fare is sure to grab eyeballs, as it did mine.
 Price point in mind, don’t expect to see steaks or lamb on the menu.
 It’s straightforward above all else, offering just fish and chicken, grilled or fried and paired with different sides.

 What I tried at Chicken Box